mc-729/IT202-003/public_html/Project/Proposal.md

       - Screenshot #1 description explaining what you're trying to show
         - Order confirmation page has been made but is blank.
 Still need to find the appropriate template for it before.
 Need to work on previous bullet points/features of this current and previous milestone to probably make more progress or better sense of this.

-- [] \(mm/dd/yyyy) User will be able to see their Purchase History
+- [X] \(12/21/2021) User will be able to see their Purchase History
   - List of Evidence of Feature Completion
-  - Status: In Progress
+  - Status: Incomplete, partially working
   - Direct Link: https://mc729-prod.herokuapp.com/Project/userPurchaseHistory.php
   - Pull Requests
     - PR link #1 https://github.com/mc-729/IT202-003/pull/91